-- In order for there to be a liability, the person buying or selling or tipping the Company's shares must hold "material information".
-This is defined as information relating to the Company that is not generally available to the market and which a reasonable person would expect to have a material effect on the price of the Company's quoted financial products if it was generally available. - "Material information" can include rumours, matters of supposition, intentions of a person (including the Company) and information which is not supposition or insufficiently definite to warrant disclosure to the market under the exceptions (discussed below) to the NZX's continuous disclosure rules, and could include (but not limited to) information concerning: - The financial performance or financial forecasts of the Company or any of its subsidiaries; - A possible change in the strategic direction of the Company, or any of its subsidiaries; - The introduction of an important new product or service; - A possible acquisition or sale of any assets or company; - The entry into or the likely entry into or termination of material contracts or other business arrangements which are not publicly known; - A possible change in the Company's capital structure; - A change in the historical pattern of dividends; - Senior management changes; - A material legal claim by or against the Company; or - Any other unexpected material liability. - "Quoted financial products" includes shares, and debt instruments issued by the Company and quoted on a financial products market operated by NZX and/or ASX.
+- "Material information" can include rumours, intentions of a person (including the Company) and information which is supposition or is insufficiently definite to warrant disclosure to the market under the exceptions (discussed below) to the NZX's continuous disclosure rules, and could include (but not limited to) information concerning: - The financial performance or changes in financial forecasts or expectations of the Company or any of its subsidiaries; - A possible change in the strategic direction of the Company, or any of its subsidiaries: - The introduction of an important new product or service; - A possible acquisition or sale of any assets or company: - The entry into or the likely entry into or termination of material contracts or other business arrangements which are not publicly known: - Changes in the Company's actual or anticipated financial condition or business performance; - A possible change in the Company's capital structure, including proposals to raise additional equity or borrowings; - A change in the historical pattern of dividends; - Pending NZX announcements;

+- Board or senior management changes; - A possible change in the regulatory environment affecting the Group; - A material legal claim by or against the Group; - A material change in the business of the Group; - Notice of intention to make a takeover (whether given or received); - Material agreements between the Group and Turners' directors; - Outcomes of significant shareholder votes; or - Any other unexpected material liability, which has not been released to the market. - "Quoted financial products" includes shares, and debt instruments issued by the Company and quoted on a financial products market operated by NZX and/or ASX.
 Transactions involving either of these instruments are potentially covered by the FMCA.